Ancient Philippi, Greece: A Guide to the Archaeological Site

 3. The Agora and Roman Forum

-Like many ancient cities in Greece, Philippi’s agora was the social and commercial center of the city, dating back to its founding in the 5th century BCE.
+Like many ancient cities in Greece, Philippi’s agora was the social and commercial centre of the city, dating back to its founding in the 5th century BCE.
 A Roman forum was later added adjacent to the Greek agora, with the remnants of both still promising an insightful glimpse into the markets and trading hubs of the ancient world.

 4. The Basilicas of Ancient Philippi

-There are three collections of ruins that indicate various churches in Philippi, designated basilicas A, B, and C.
+There are three collections of ruins that indicate various churches in Philippi, designated Basilicas A, B, and C.

 5. The Archaeological Museum of Philippi